Jun1l1ll1/Encoder/README.md

 # Encoder
-A website that can encode and decode text!
+This is a website made to easely encode and decode different ciphers.

-Using Svelte.
+The Encoder is a colaberal project made by two students at Elvebakken VGS.

+Its made with [Svelte](https://svelte.dev/). <br/>
-The project uses [Vercel](https://vercel.com/) and can be found on [encoder-sigma.vercel.app](https://encoder-sigma.vercel.app/)
+And the project uses [Vercel](https://vercel.com/) to deploy, and can be found on [encoder-sigma.vercel.app](https://encoder-sigma.vercel.app/).

 # Set up localy
 Download the repository localy.